 It is right, and a good and joyful thing, always and everywhere to give thanks to you, Father Almighty, Creator of heaven and earth.
-Through Jesus Christ our Lord; who on the first day of the week overcame death and the grave, and by his glorious resurrection opened to us the way of everlasting life.
+Who, with your co-eternal Son and Holy Spirit, are one God, one Lord, in Trinity of Persons and in Unity of Substance.
+For that which we believe of your glory, O Father, we believe the same of your Son, and of the Holy Spirit, without any difference or inequality.
 Therefore we praise you, joining our voices with Angels and Archangels and with all the company of heaven, who for ever sing this hymn to proclaim the glory of your Name:

-THE SANCTUS & BENEDICTUS (Hymnal S-130) Ho - ly, ho - ly, ho - ly Lord, of power and might, God Ho - ly, ho - ly, ho - ly Lord, of power and might, God hea-ven and earth full, full of your glo in the high - est. Ho ry.
-Ho-san - na san - na the high Bless-ed is who in the of the Lord.
+THE SANCTUS & BENEDICTUS (Hymnal S-130) Ho - ly, ho - ly, ho - ly Lord, of power and might, God Ho - ly, ho - ly, ho - ly Lord, of power and might, God hea-ven and earth are full, full of your glo in the high - est. Ho ry.
+Ho-san - na san - na the high Bless-ed is he who comes in the of the Lord.
 Ho in the name san na est. san the high Setting: from Deutsche Messe, Franz Peter Schubert (1797-1828)